 We assess children's work in Religious Education by making formative assessments as we observe them during lessons.
 Children assess themselves against the Learning Challenge and Success Criteria and this is monitored by the teacher and assessed by them too.
-Teachers mark a piece of work once it has been completed, make a comment if necessary and provide an opportunity for the children to respond to a question or comment to extend their learning, as is in line with the school's marking policy.
-Once a half-term or term, we make a summative assessment about the work of each pupil in relation to the expectations of the topic using an assessment designed specifically for our school and RE curriculum.
+Teachers mark a piece of work once it has been completed and comment in depth once every 3 weeks, as is in line with the school's marking policy.
+Once a term, we make a summative assessment about the work of each pupil in relation to the expectations of the topic.
+We record the attainment on individual sheets which we use as a basis for assessing the progress of each child towards Age-Related Expectations.
 We aspire for all children's progress in RE to be significant and attainment high, enabling all pupils to develop confident religious literacy.